The-Wolfson/PFP-Swapper/README.md

 # PFP Swapper
-A simple python script that integrates with GitHub actions to change the colour of your Mattermost profile picture over the course of a day.
+A simple python script that integrates with GitHub actions to change the colour of your Slack profile picture over the course of a day.

 ## Features